ShreyasReddy0/ShreyasReddy0/README.md

 # About Me:
-- I’m a Computer Science student and developer working on CodFix AI, an AI-powered platform focused on code analysis and security.
+🚀 I’m an IT student and developer working on CodFix AI, an AI-powered platform focused on code analysis and security.

-- I enjoy solving Data Structures and Algorithms problems and regularly practice DSA on platforms like LeetCode to strengthen my problem-solving skills.
+🧠 I enjoy solving Data Structures and Algorithms problems and regularly practice DSA on platforms like LeetCode to strengthen my problem-solving skills.

-- I’m currently learning Python, backend development, and cybersecurity, with a strong interest in building secure and scalable systems.
+🔐 I’m currently learning Python, backend development, and cybersecurity, with a strong interest in building secure and scalable systems.

-- I like working on real-world projects, exploring new technologies, and continuously improving my fundamentals.
+📈 I like working on real-world projects, exploring new technologies, and continuously improving my fundamentals.

 ## 🌐 Socials:
 [![LinkedIn](https://img.shields.io/badge/LinkedIn-0A66C2?logo=linkedin&logoColor=white)](https://www.linkedin.com/in/shreyasreddy0/)